Guayaquil: Food

 Typical Guayaquil cuisine includes mostly seafood dishes such as encebollado, ceviche, cazuela, and encocado (shrimp or tuna with a coconut sauce and rice).

 During breakfast, patacones and bolon (fried plantain with cheese mashed and given a rounded shape) play a big role.
 These plantain dishes are often accompanied with bistec de carne or encebollado de pescado.

 Another prominent breakfast dish are empanadas "de viento" made with wheat flour and stretchy cheese or empanadas "de verde" plantain based with mozzarella cheese.

 Pan de yuca similar to pão de queijo usually served with "yogur persa" is a typical snack in Guayaquil.
 With the rise in middle eastern migration, shawarma shops dot the city.

-Chifa dishes like arroz chaufa, tallarin saltado, and sopa Fui Chi Fu are common fast food options.
+Chifa or Chinese-Ecuadorian dishes like arroz chaufa, tallarin saltado, and sopa Fui Chi Fu are common fast food options.